 Yes, Mochiko Chicken is Air Fryer friendly.
 It won’t taste quite the same as deep-fried, but it’s a doable substitute.
 Make sure to shake the basket while cooking.
 A parchment liner also helps to catch drips, but make sure it’s not too close to the heat source.

-If you’re squeamish about deep frying — yes, this recipe can be pan-fried as well.
+Yes, this recipe can be pan-fried as well.
 It won’t get as crispy and crunchy but it’s still very good.

 Use a large skillet and add enough oil to coat the bottom of the pan.
 When the oil is hot, add chicken in one layer, making sure not to crowd the pan.
 Cook on both sides until crunchy and golden.

-Other recipes with Mochiko (Glutinous Rice Flour):
+More recipes with Mochiko Flour

-Hawaiian Mochiko Chicken
+Hawaiian Mochiko Chicken Recipe

 Equipment